-ATMOX has been solving moisture problems for over fifteen years.
+ATMOX has been solving moisture problems for over twenty years.
 While the company started with moisture control in the crawlspaces, many of the same issues occur in attics leading to the development of the ATMOX ATTIC system.
-In order to understand, what makes the ATMOX Systems unique, you must first understand some of the dynamics of moisture in the house.
+In order to understand what makes the ATMOX Systems unique, you must first understand some of the dynamics of moisture in the house.

 ATMOX strongly believes in keeping solutions energy efficient as well.
-This why the ATMOX approach to moisture management begins with using the natural environment with fresh dry air.
+The ATMOX approach to moisture management uses fresh dry air from the natural environment.

 ATMOX also recognizes that no two problems or homes are ever exactly the same.
 This is why the ATMOX System is designed to be modular to adapt to a wide variety of climates, homes and situations.
 Other products may claim a one-size-fits-all simplified solution – unfortunately, moisture management isn’t that simple.

 ATMOX recognizes that the real goal in moisture management is to have balanced and reduced moisture levels in the crawl space and attic as measured by wood moisture readings.

 In further understanding moisture , it is important to better understand three key terms used: